The epic list of church volunteer opportunities

 Hospitality volunteer opportunities

-The hospitality team helps new and existing members feel welcome and connected with the church.
-They are a friendly face that visitors and members can turn to when trying to build connections with the church.
+That’s why the hospitality team is key.
+Their primary responsibility is to help visitors and existing members feel welcome and connected within the church.
+These volunteers are the friendly faces that people can turn to when trying to build new connections within the church.

 There are a variety of opportunities within this team, including:

-• Greeting attendees as they enter the church for services or events
+• Greeting attendees and handing out church programs as they enter the church for services or events

 • Answering visitors and new members’ questions before or after church services